 Asian Americans represent one of the biggest and most diverse ethnic groups in the U.S today.
 More than 15 million people identified as Asian Americans, according to census data from 2010.
 This group comprises over 20 sub-entities representing a variety of cultures and languages, including:

-Social injustices, racial differences and trauma can also contribute to substance abuse among those who may have faced difficulties on the way to the United States.
+Social injustices, racial differences, and trauma can also contribute to substance misuse among those who may have faced difficulties on the way to the United States.
 Research shows that refugees from Southeast Asia are at a higher risk of developing PTSD because of the violence they may have experienced before moving to the U.S., even though drug use and binge drinking is lower among this ethnic group.
-PTSD is also linked to a greater chance of depression and substance abuse.
+PTSD is also linked to a greater chance of depression and substance misuse.

 Common Substance Addictions Among Asian Americans

 Alcohol and drug use rates are lower among Asian immigrants.
 However, through interaction, the next generations become more likely to use drugs.
-More recently, the use of drugs like meth, LSD and ecstasy has been on the rise among Asian Americans.
-The most common drugs abused by this group were alcohol, marijuana, ecstasy and hallucinogenic mushrooms.
+More recently, the use of drugs like meth, LSD, and ecstasy has been on the rise among Asian Americans.
+The most common drugs misused by this group were alcohol, marijuana, ecstasy, and hallucinogenic mushrooms.

 Common Process Addictions Among Asian Americans

 Alcohol and drugs aren’t the only addictions Asian Americans battle.
 Gambling addiction is also common.
 Casino activities including Roulette, Pai Gaw Poker, and Blackjack are very tempting among Chinese, Korean and Vietnamese Americans.
 Other groups may prefer slot machines, video lotto, and sports betting.

 Some believe that gambling is one way to become famous among peers.
 When one wins a game, it earns them both status and money.
 Some consider gambling part of socialization and an opportunity to gain respect and recognition.
 Unfortunately, losers often have it rough because they end up losing lots of money in a short time.